JobtechSwe/sokannonser-api/GETTINGSTARTED.md

  This will create an extra header displayed in the curl example in Swagger.
 So this example will look like this

- 	curl -X GET " /search?q=skogsarbetare&offset=0&limit=10" -H "accept: application/json" -H "api-key: <proper_key>" -H "X-Fields: hits{id, workplace_address{coordinates}}"
+ 	curl "https://jobsearch.api.jobtechdev.se/search?q=skogsarbetare&offset=0&limit=10" -H "accept: application/json" -H "api-key: <proper_key>" -H "X-Fields: hits{id, workplace_address{coordinates}}"

 ### Getting all the jobs since date and time
 A very common use case is COLLECT ALL THE ADDS.
 We don't want you to use the search API for this.
 It's expensive in terms of band width, CPU cycles and development time and it's not even guaranteed you'll get everything.
-Instead we'd like you to use our [bulk load API] (https://jobstream.api.jobtechdev.se)
+Instead we'd like you to use our [bulk load API](https://jobstream.api.jobtechdev.se)